-The California Secretary of State instructions for the Articles of Organization form state on there that service-based businesses cannot operate via LLC unless there is an affirmative clause in the California Business Professions Code authorizing the subject profession with the ability to do so.
+New and existing Legal Document Assistant (LDA) business owners ask which entity their business should be.
+According to the California Secretary of State Articles of Organization Form instructions service-based businesses cannot operate via LLC unless there is an affirmative clause in the California Business Professions Code authorizing the subject profession with the ability to do so.

-California BPC § 6400 et seq. does not contain authorizing clause for Legal Document Assistants profession to operate via LLC.
-Therefore, Legal Document Assistants are limited to incorporation or sole proprietorship.
+No such clause exists under the LDA Business Professions Code (see BPC § 6400 et seq.)
+Because the BPC does not contain authorizing clause for the LDA profession to operate via LLC therefore, LDAs are limited to incorporation or sole proprietorship.

 (e) Nothing in this title shall be construed to permit a domestic or foreign limited liability company to render professional services, as defined in subdivision (a) of Section 13401 and in Section 13401.3, in this state.